Kumaon Regiment: 3rd Kumaon (Rifles)

 The Chhamb sector saw heavy fighting between the Indian and Pakistani troops.
 On moving from Srinagar to Akhnur, 3rd Kumaon was ordered to undertake several operations against the Pakistani forces in this sector.
 One of these included a raid on Gulaba-Chappar, a strong enemy position, in which 63 casualties were inflicted on the enemy at loss of 5 (4 injured, 1 Killed).
 Large quantities of arms and ammunitions were captured.

 Later, the Battalion was tasked with capturing the Keri-Pail area held by approximately one infantry battalion.
-At 3:15 AM, the battalion’s A Coy, led by Major Dhirendra Nath Singh, charged the enemy post at Keri and captured it after a fierce hand-to-hand fight.
+At 3:15 AM, the battalion's A Coy, led by Major Dhirendra Nath Singh, charged the enemy post at Keri and captured it after a fierce hand-to-hand fight.
 Meanwhile, C Coy had made an abortive attack on Pail and was held by the positions Pakistani defenders.
-Then, a counter attack from the Pakistanis drove C Coy back, who were able to successfully retreat under A Coy’s fire.
+Then, a counterattack from the Pakistanis drove C Coy back, who were able to successfully retreat under A Coy's fire.